h-omer/neo4j-versioner-core/docs/index.md

 ---- | --------- | ------
 `entity` | mandatory | The entity node to operate with.
 `state` | mandatory | The `State` used to patch the current state from.
-`useCurrentRel` | optional | If true it will keep the custom relationships of the current `State` on the patched one, if false it will use the passed state's one.
+`useCurrentRel` | optional | Default value `true`.
+If `true` it will keep the custom relationships of the current `State` on the patched one, if `false it will use the passed state's one.
 `date` | optional | The LocalDateTime value of a given date, used instead of the current one.

 #### Return value